 — Ece Temelkuran (Turkey), Letter to Annelies Beck, 15 August 2016

 It is the event that no book lover wants to miss: every two years, the Passa Porta Festival invades Brussels.
-Over the course of a weekend, from 24 to 26 March, the best Belgian and international writers, whether established authors or new voices, come together to share ideas and their passion for literature in cafés, theaters, bookshops, libraries and other public spaces.
+Over the course of a weekend, from 24 to 26 March, more than a hundred Belgian and international writers, whether established authors or new voices, came together to share ideas and their passion for literature in cafés, theaters, bookshops, libraries and other public spaces.

-On Saturday evening, the literary Parcours will end with ‘Duality’ in the Beursschouwburg, the centre of the festival.
+On Saturday evening, the literary Parcours ended with ‘Duality’ in the Beursschouwburg, the centre of the festival.
 Several rooms, a dozen fresh artistic duos, blending disciplines and languages, and the possibility for the audience to move from one room to the next.

-On Sunday, two major events will conclude the weekend: Annie Ernaux at Bozar; Herman Koch and Connie Palmen at the KVS.
+On Sunday, two major events concluded the weekend: Annie Ernaux at Bozar; Herman Koch and Connie Palmen at the KVS.

-The leitmotif of the festival: risk-taking in our uncertain age.
-That is what transpires from the subjects chosen by the authors and the way in which the authors literally and figuratively cross borders and blend genres.
-Convinced by the necessity of this audacity, we invite you to (re)discover them with us.
+The leitmotif of this edition: risk-taking in our uncertain age.
+That is what transpired from the subjects chosen by the authors and the way in which the authors literally and figuratively crossed borders and blended genres.
+Convinced by the necessity of this audacity, we invited you to (re)discover them with us.